javashin/DiabloOS/README.md

 ### (DiabloOS Config Files) ###

 ### HOW TO USE THIS ###
+- After Install FreeBSD With src and ports from the installer and updated with freebsd-update

+- openzfs & openzfs-kmod ports both compiled and installed.
+1. With = portsnap auto ; cd /usr/ports/sysutils/openzfs-kmod ; make install clean ; cd /usr/ports/sysutils/openzfs ; make install clean

-- After Install FreeBSD With src and ports from the installer and {openzfs openzfs-kmod} both compiled and installed (Recommended Install On VirtualBox From Your Linux Distribution Installed On ZFS Working And Running , Inside VirtualBox Install On AutoUFS Formated VDI Mount And Extract The ROOT FS TREE Making A Exact Copy With "cpdup" To The New Dataset.
+* Recommended But Optional Install On VirtualBox From Your Linux Distribution Installed On ZFS Working And Running , Inside VirtualBox Install On AutoUFS Formated VDI Mount On Linux Using NBD Kernel Module Interface And Extract The ROOT FS TREE Making A Exact Copy With "cpdup" To The New Dataset.

 - To Deploy On OpenZFS ZfsOnLinux DataSet And Use ZOF ZfsOnFreeBSD Fork Modules And Avoid Using Legacy ZFS Code.
 - Create The New dataset For Freebsd on A Zfs On Linux Pool with